fac18/safe-space/README.md

 - The _recordId_ field of each table in the schema is built in to Airtable and not visible in their UI, but accessible via the API.
 They are 17 characters strings like `rec5Aw88283xE3kvK`
 - We did have a separate _Users_ table containing the unique ref and email, with each record having a 1-to-1 relation with a record in _Responses_.
 We changed this because [Airtable recommends managing such a relation](https://support.airtable.com/hc/en-us/articles/218734758) by co-locating all such data in the same table
 - In the _Questions_ table, if the _split_ field is populated (with the text from another question) this indicates that the associated question should only be shown if the response to the referenced question is one of the options given in _condition_
+- It is important that there are no empty records in the tables - these will break the logic of the site

 ## Security and anonymity